umrlastig/atlantis-dataset/README.md

 | is WNW of             | 100.0               | 89.3                 | 88.0               | 88.0                | 93.3             | 87.9              |
 | is NW of              | 80.0                | 87.4                 | 35.0               | 50.0                | 47.0             | 63.0              |
 | is NNW of             | 63.5                | 64.1                 | 44.0               | 40.0                | 51.8             | 49.0              |

+## Licence
+The content of this repository is licenced under the Etalab Open License Version 2.0 and the CC BY 4.0 licence.